Phone: (531) 299-0308

 According to the Omaha Public Schools policy 4007, in the event of a death in a regular, full-time employee's immediate family, (defined as mother, father, brother, sister, spouse, child, aunt, uncle, niece, nephew, cousin, grandparents, grandparents in-law, grandchild, mother-in-law, father-in-law, brother-in-law, sister-in-law, stepparents, stepchildren, stepsiblings, great grandparents, great grandparents in-law, great grandchildren and any other individual who is a permanent resident in the employee's home).

 OPS may grant and excuse employees for up to four paid days for bereavement leave.
 Employees who are required to travel a minimum of 200 miles one way to attend services related to the death of an immediate relative may be granted an additional day of leave.
 Bereavement leave is limited to making arrangements for or attending services related to the death.
 The period of time allowed off work will be at the discretion of supervisory personnel in consultation with the Human Resources Department, and will vary with each individual's circumstances.
-OPS will not grant bereavement pay when the Employee does not attend the services related to the death.
 OPS will NOT count the excused bereavement pay as time worked for purposes of computing overtime.
 For payroll purposes, the Employee must submit documentation (e.g. service program or obituary) to the Human Resources Department as soon as practicable.

 For more information about Bereavement Leave for your negotiated agreement, please CLICK HERE.